iExecBlockchainComputing/documentation/CONTRIBUTING.md

 We enforce a standard style for the documentation through a `husky` pre-commit hook running `prettier` and `markdownlint`.

-We ask you tou run the following command to install the pre-commit hook before contributing anything.
+We ask you to run the following command to install the pre-commit hook before contributing anything.

 _NB:_ You will need `NodeJS >= 14.21` and `npm >= 8`